homieiot/homie-esp8266/docs/advanced-usage/events.md

 These functions have to be set before calling `setup()`.

 * The function passed in `setLoopFunction()` is called from Homie.loop() when MQTT is connected.
-* The function passed in `setSetupfunction()` is called after the first MQTT connection has been made.
+* The function passed in `setSetupFunction()` is called after the first MQTT connection has been made.

 # Global Event Handler